lrusso/ClassroomPhaser/README.md

 * If the slide has an image but no text, the image will be centered vertically.

-* You can use images in Base64 format.

 * At the moment, the script allows courses up to 5 classes.